In honor of this being Banned Book Week, here is a graphic showing the Top Ten Most Challenged Books of 2021 as charted by the ALA:

 This is meant to be a practice (despite my quiz wording) so I keep the weight of this low and as non-punitive as possible.
 This is my scale:

 The fact that they could miss a few and not fail gets them to buy into it and try a little.
-I typically teach the lowest level and the highly unmotivated.
-I also started the grade of 40 for trying to answer all six, even if they get it wrong, back when I taught 9th graders.
+I typically teach the lowest level and the highly unmotivated students, so the buy-in is where most of my work comes in.
+I also capped the grade of 40 for trying to answer all six, even if they get it wrong, back when I taught 9th graders.
 I noticed many freshmen developed a "if I don't try, then I didn't fail" mindset.
 This gives them a reason to participate.

 Step 3 - Make it fun